 - The Mayor's graduation speech in Buffy the Vampire Slayer is a good example - with the added comedy that the protagonists, already aware of his villainous plans, must sit impatiently through it and wait for the real action to begin.

 Buffy: Oh my God.
 He's going to do the entire speech.

 - Even more amusingly, he actually doesn't get to do the whole speech:

 Mayor Wilkins: It has begun.
 My destiny.
 It's a little sooner than I expected.
 I had this whole section on civic pride.
 But I guess we'll just skip to the big finish.

-In Torchwood: Miracle Day (A spin-off from Doctor Who) Oswald Danes gives so many New Era Speeches he becomes thought of as the One True Voice of the New Era in question.
+- In spinoff Torchwood: Miracle Day, Oswald Danes gives so many New Era Speeches he becomes thought of as the One True Voice of the New Era in question.
 Interestingly, however, he himself is not responsible for Miracle Day, he's just getting paid by whoever is and making the most of it.
 As an aside, Danes also gives the odd Bastardly Speech as well.
 He's just one big evil PR man.